ARMmbed/mbed-os-example-blinky-baremetal/README.md

 }
 ```

+Further optimisations are possible and details are in the minimal printf README.

 #### Using a minimal console

 If your application only needs basic unbuffered I/O operations then you can save additional memory by using a configuration of the platform library which removes file handling functionality from the [system I/O retarget code](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/mbed_retarget.cpp).